 So, there’s a good possibility that at some point in the eight generation we’ll start to see non-trivial increases in development budgets.
 Whether that translates to an increase in the MSRP of a new title remains to be seen.
 So far $60 continues to remain the norm for new games, and no increases in retail prices for PS4 & XBO games are on the horizon.
 If production costs do grow noticeably, at $60 a copy (of which the publisher may see only $48 of in revenue, as according to Forbes the typical retailer cut is 20% of MSRP) most popular titles should still remain fairly profitable after around just 2 or 3 million copies sold, but that still won’t change the fact that if costs continue to grow, the more copies a game will need to sell just to break even.
-The return of the $70 price point might not happen in the eighth generation and there’s no signs of increase on the horizon, but it’ll happen sooner or later.
+The return of the $70 price point might not happen in the eighth generation and there’s no signs of increase on the horizon, but it’ll likely happen sooner or later.